Music History: March 2nd:

 2004 All Saints' Natalie Appleton gives birth to a son, Ace Billy Howlett.
 The father is her husband Liam Howlett (of The Prodigy).

-2003 R&B singer Hank Ballard dies of throat cancer in Los Angeles, California, at age 75.
+2003 Hank Ballard, whose song "The Twist" became a national sensation when Chubby Checker recorded it, dies of throat cancer in Los Angeles, California, at age 75.

 1991 Chris Isaak's "Wicked Game" peaks at #6 on the US chart, thanks to an instrumental version featured in the David Lynch film Wild at Heart.

 1987 The Trio album, a collaboration between Linda Ronstadt, Emmylou Harris and Dolly Parton, is released.
 The album had been planned since 1979 - it was worth the wait, selling over 4 million copies and winning the Grammy Award for Best Country Performance By A Duo Or Group With Vocal.